 In the final form of the treaty, Muhammad shocked his men by agreeing to provisions that seemed disadvantageous to the Muslims: those fleeing the Quraysh and seeking refuge with the Muslims would be returned to the Quraysh, while those fleeing the Muslims and seeking refuge with the Quraysh would not be returned to the Muslims.

 Yet soon Muhammad broke the treaty.
 A woman of the Quraysh, Umm Kulthum, joined the Muslims in Medina; her two brothers came to Muhammad, asking that they be returned “in accordance with the agreement between him and the Quraysh at Hudaybiya.”
 But Muhammad refused: Allah forbade it.
-He gave Muhammad a new revelation: “O ye who believe!
-When there come to you believing women refugees, examine and test them: Allah knows best as to their faith: if ye ascertain that they are believers, then send them not back to the unbelievers” (60:10).
+He gave Muhammad a new revelation: “O you who have believed, when the believing women come to you as emigrants, examine them.
+Allah is most knowing as to their faith.
+And if you know them to be believers, then do not return them to the disbelievers…” (60:10).

 In refusing to send Umm Kulthum back to the Quraysh, Muhammad broke the treaty.
 Although Muslim apologists have claimed throughout history that the Quraysh broke it first, this incident came before all those by the Quraysh that Muslims point to as treaty violations.
 The contemporary Muslim writer Yahiya Emerick asserts that Muhammad based his case on a bit of legal hair-splitting: the treaty stipulated that the Muslims would return to the Quraysh any man who came to them, not any woman.
 Even if that is true, Muhammad soon — as Emerick acknowledges — began to accept men from the Quraysh as well, thus definitively breaking the treaty.